 AK.B1.
 Concepts of Physical Science (SB1, SB2, SB3, SB4)

-AK.SB.
-Concepts of Physical Science: A student should understand and be able to apply the concepts, models, theories, universal principles, and facts that explain the physical world.
+AK.SA.
+Science as Inquiry and Process: A student should understand and be able to apply the processes and applications of scientific inquiry.
 A student who meets the content standard should: